0xbythesecond/Virtual-Networking-Deploying-Virtual-Machines/README.md

 - Identify the Public IP address of the "myVmWeb" Azure VM.<br />
 - Open another browser tab and navigate to the identified IP address.<br />
 - Verify that the default IIS web page is displayed, indicating that port 80 is allowed inbound from the internet based on the "myAsgWebServers" application security group.<br />

-- Result: You have successfully validated the network security group (NSG) and application security group (ASG) configuration, and the network traffic is being correctly managed.
+  >**Note**:Result: You have successfully validated the network security group (NSG) and application security group (ASG) configuration, and the network traffic is being correctly managed.

 Lab Cleanup:
 To avoid incurring unexpected costs, it is essential to remove any unused Azure resources.